-While February holds the designation of Black History Month, Jacob’s Pillow celebrates its connections with black dance artists year-round.
+While February holds the designation of Black History Month, Jacob’s Pillow celebrates its connections with Black dance artists year-round.
 This playlist includes some of the highlights since 1942 when Asadata Dafora participated in the Ted Shawn Theatre’s inaugural season, with even more selections to be found in three other playlists: Black Voices, More Black Voices, and Black Artists in the Duke.